 Please feel free to contact me via: wisdomofcrowd[at]gmail.com

 Maurits is a member of Council, a think tank for the internet of things since 2006.

 Maurits has published four books, three of which were nominated top 5 management book of the year.
 He wrote more than hundred well-read articles on leading Dutch websites, in magazines and edited volumes.
 He is also a frequent speaker, lecturer at business schools and regular guest in radio shows and on television.

 Recently, Maurits published ‘The plug-and-play organization’ in which he describes the impact of digitalization on organizations.
 In this book he shows technologies and strategies that enable organizations to embrace digital innovation and transform.
 These include: the internet of things, crowdsourcing, digital platforms and API’s.
 Also business strategies are discussed (open-closed, central-distributed, using network effects).

 In 2014 Maurits was first (and till today the only one) to publish a Dutch book on the platform economy (De kracht van platformen = The power of platforms).
 In this book, based on more than three years of extensive research, he describes the dynamics behind platforms and different innovation styles (competitive versus collaborative) in several industries ranging from ict, healthcare and manufacturing (3D-printing) to agriculture and banking (crowdfunding), publishing and logistics.

-Maurits also participated in several international workshops on social innovation such as ACSI, an international programme led by Aalto University.
+Maurits also participated in several international multistakeholder workshops both on technological and on social innovation such as ACSI, an international programme on societal innovation led by Aalto University.